LukeMcCann/Laravel8-Practice/README.md

  having the anmespace applied.
 This means that when you delcare routes in laravel 8 the string-syntax, Laravel isn't going to look for the controller in the correct folder (App\Http\Controllers).

+##### Laravel Components

+Components

+Components are what some refer to as includes.
+These are view files which are split into specific reusable pieces.
+In Laravel 8 We can create these through: <code>php artisan make:component ComponentName</code>

+This will create a components directory in your resources folder and a blade template of the entered name, witha  second file being generated in App\View\Components as ComponentName.php

+If we were to make a header component along with a footer component we would use this command to generate the two necessary files.
+The generated PHP file in the view\components folder handles the rendering of the components, to use these components we can simply refer to them with a prefix 'x-' in our current views: x-header (self-closing tag) (see branch: practice/laravel-component).

 ---
 ## Learning Laravel